AxiosDeminence/pomodoro-timer/specs/adrs/021121-StartStopButton-group13.md

 ## Decision Outcome

 Chosen option: "[2]", because [It's easier for the users to understand the webpage and the users will have a less chance to get confused.
-We shouldn't have too many buttons in the page.].
+We shouldn't have too many buttons in the page.
+We will also make the help page clear to inform the user what the Start/Stop button and Reset button do respectively].

 <!-- markdownlint-disable-file MD013 -->